dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 guard: bundle exec guard -i
 ```

-Next stop is to change the docker service to start Foreman instead of the Rails server.
+Next stop is to change the Docker service to start Foreman instead of the Rails server.
 The `docker-compose.yml` should look like this:

 ```yml
 version: '3'